Building Collapse AccidentsClick For Your Free Consulation

 Workers’ compensation benefits for lost wages and disability are capped under New York law.
 Your benefits will be based on your percentage of disability and average weekly wages up to a limit.
 A third-party claim allows you to seek additional damages that increase the value of your case.

 The best way to estimate how much your case may be worth is by scheduling a free consultation.
-The Law Offices of Jay S. Knispel, LLC will help you explore your legal options and what you may be entitled to recover.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers will help you explore your legal options and what you may be entitled to recover.

 If you were injured on the job in a building collapse, you can recover workers’ compensation benefits.